Last updated: July 2026 — updated with current registration dates and 2026 admissions information for South West Herts Consortium schools.

 To get an idea of the previous years cut-off scores, take a look at each school’s website.

-For instance, Watford Boys Grammar School lists the lowest scores required for a place, broken down by area, exam and year.
-For the Watford area, the lowest admission score was 202 for the academic test and 35 for the music test.
-For the rest of the admission area, this rose to 215 for the academic test and 39 for the music test.
+For instance, Watford Boys Grammar School lists the lowest scores required for a place on national allocation day 2025, broken down by area, exam and year.
+For the Watford area, the lowest admission score was 203 for the academic test and 35 for the music test.
+For the rest of the admission area, this rose to 213 for the academic test and 39 for the music test.

 Remember, this doesn’t necessarily mean a similar mark would be good enough this year.
 So when you’re preparing for the exam – aim for the top!